franciscorichter/franciscorichter.github.io/_teaching/2024-fall-ODE.md

 ---

 This course provides a comprehensive foundation in **ordinary differential equations (ODEs)**, emphasizing their importance in modeling real-world systems.
-Students will explore a blend of **analytical techniques**, **numerical methods**, and **applications**, gaining skills to solve ODEs and apply them to dynamic systems in physics, engineering, and beyond.

 ### **Course Content**